Attractions closed and events canceled amid coronavirus outbreak - Local News 8

 Following suit, in accordance with the French government’s order that all public gatherings of more than 5,000 people be canceled, Paris announced cancellation of its annual winter half marathon.
 The 40,000-plus running event was supposed to take place on the city’s streets on March 1.

-So far, there are no plans to cancel the Olympic Games in Tokyo.
+So far, there are no plans to cancel the Olympic Games in Tokyo, which are due to begin on July 24.

 But Japan’s baseball season got off to a lackluster start with the Giants first two games played in an empty Tokyo Dome.